equalitie/eqpress/README.md

 "y" if you want to use dns lookup for IP and "n" to use ansible gathered facts for IP

+Note: If your VM or server has a private interal IP address and a network server supplies your public IP address (floating IP), choose "y" or your IP addresses will be the private addresses and in most cases will not work.

 #### Server Configuration Initialization
 To build a redundant pair of servers there are some ansible variables that need to be set for the playbooks to work.
 Run the initialization playbook to create the group and host variables: